 As we'll see, for the most meaningful comparisons we need to go beyond industry averages and drill down to the comparison of email types since transactional emails such as a welcome sequence tend to have much higher interaction and click-through rates than a regular newsletter.

 We will continue to update this resource through the year as new reports are produced by the main email platforms.
 Do contact us if you're an email provider with new stats to share.
 Talking of which...
-Mailchimp have monthly updates of their Email benchmark stats which give a great source of comparing email response by industry.
-This Email response data is for April 2016.
+Mailchimp has monthly updates of their Email benchmark stats which give a great source of comparing email response by industry.
+This Email response data has been updated on 1st February 2017.

 |Open||Open rate (%)||Clickthrough rate (%)||Soft Bounce||Hard Bounce||Abuse||Unsub|